 Aidan F. Browne Esq. is a Partner and Director of Business Development for Sullivan & Worcester.
 Mr. Browne has more than 20 years of experience as a corporate and commercial real estate attorney in Europe and as a foreign legal consultant in the United States.
 He concentrates in foreign direct investment matters providing business, agency and project development services in the United States, Europe and Israel.
 A Dublin native, Mr. Browne attended University College Dublin and holds law degrees in both Ireland and the United States.
 He joined the Partnership’s Board in 2016 after serving as the Chairman of the Partnership’s Golf Championship Series for several years.

 Liam Connellan is a Chartered Engineer and served as President of the Institution of Engineers of Ireland in 2001 and 2002.
 He was also President of the Irish Academy of Engineering in 2004.
 From 1994-2011, Mr. Connellan was engaged in energy, transport, and water operations and acted as the Chairman of Veolia Water & Veolia Transport Companies in Ireland.
 He was the President of the Royal Dublin Society from 1995-2011, as well as the first Chairman of the National Roads Authority from 1994-2001.
 Mr. Connellan is a member of the Board of the Kylemore Abbey Trust in Connemara.
 He was conferred with the Knight Commanders Cross of the Order of Merit of the Federal Republic of Germany in 1998.
 In 2007, Mr. Connellan became a Chevalier of the Order of Merit of the Republic of France.
-Mr. Connellan resides in Dublin with his wife, Marie.
-He has served on the Partnership’s Board since 1986.
+Mr. Connellan resides in Dublin; he has served on the Partnership’s Board since 1986.

 Charles L. Donahue Jr. was the Co-Founder and President of HealthCare VALUE Management, New England's largest PPO Network for Self-Funded Employers and Unions from 1990-2003.
 Mr. Donahue has had a robust career in the field of public health beginning with his Peace Corps service in Malaysia.
 Before beginning his own healthcare company, Mr. Donahue held numerous research and health policy roles for the state of Massachusetts and the city of Boston.
 His philanthropic interests include giving back each year to elementary schools and athletic programs in the Aran Islands.
 Mr. Donahue is an elected school committee member in the city of Westwood.
 He has been on the Partnership’s Board since 2007.
 Mr. Donahue resides in Westwood, Massachusetts.